Pork vs Chicken meat - Health impact and Nutrition Comparison

 Pork and chicken are similar in these macronutrients as well.

-Both of these meats contain 27g of protein per a 100g serving.
+Both of these meats contain 27g of protein per 100g serving.
 Both are also very rich in all essential amino acids.
 Pork contains slightly higher levels of all those amino acids, except for isoleucine and methionine.

-Pork is also slightly higher in fats.
+Pork is slightly higher in fats.
 However, chicken contains larger amounts of polyunsaturated fatty acids, while pork is richer in monounsaturated and saturated fats.

 Pork is lower in cholesterol.